 4. Under current practice, the FCC issues an order in draft form first, prompts an extra round of public input, and considers additional changes before finalizing the order.2 This additional opportunity for public scrutiny is critical when a draft order differs materially from the originally proposed rules.
 That was the case here: the FCC's Draft Order, issued on April 2, 2020, abandoned the "two-class approach" described in the Notice and proposed instead to adopt the less-interference-protective regime proposed by the device manufacturers.
-See Draft Order ¶¶3-19 (JA-).
+See Draft Order ¶3-19 (JA-).
 Petitioners promptly filed objections to the Draft Order, explaining that it arbitrarily dismissed or ignored arguments they had previously made and that critical passages rested on basic legal, logical, or statistical errors.3

 Rather than taking time to fix these problems, the FCC issued the final Order in a matter of weeks, replicating the Draft Order mostly verbatim.

-Departing from the Notice, the Order authorizes consumers to operate not only AFC-controlled "standard-power" devices, but also hundreds of millions of non-AFC-controlled "indoor low-power [devices] across the entire 6 GHz band,"
+Departing from the Notice, the Order authorizes consumers to operate not only

 2 See Draft Order n.
-(JA) (noting that "the Commission's ultimate resolutions of [these] issues remain under consideration and subject to change" and inviting parties to comment on the Draft Order under the FCC's "'permit-butdisclose' ex parte rules").
+(JA) (noting that "the Commission's ultimate resolutions of [these] issues remain under consideration and subject to change" and inviting parties to comment on the Draft Order under the FCC's "permit-but-disclose' ex parte rules").

-3 See, e.g., AT&T 4/16/2020 Letter (JA-); APCO 4/10/2020 Letter (JA-); EEI 4/15/2020 Letter (JA-); NAB 4/15/20 Letter (JA-).
+3 See, e.g., AT&T 4/16/2020 Letter (JA-); APCO 4/10/2020 Letter (JA-); Edison 4/15/2020 Letter (JA-); NAB 4/15/20 Letter (JA-).

-including the sub-bands used by most fixed-microwave links.
+Automated Frequency Coordination-controlled "standard-power" devices, but also hundreds of millions of unlicensed devices not controlled by Automated Frequency Coordination "across the entire 6 GHz band," including the sub-bands used by most fixed-microwave links.
 Order ¶3 (JA) (emphasis added).4

-The FCC adopted three restrictions on the "low-power" devices that it claimed would, in combination, shield licensed operations from any significant risk of harmful interference even in the absence of AFC.
-Order ¶¶99-104 (JA-).
+The FCC adopted three restrictions on these devices that it claimed would, in combination, shield licensed operations from any significant risk of harmful interference even in the absence of Automated Frequency Coordination.
+Order ¶99-104 (JA-).
 First, it imposed a lower power limit for them than for standard-power devices, although it did not explain why it chose the limit that it did-5 dBm/MHz-rather than, say, 1 or 3 dBm/MHz.
-Id. ¶103 (JA); see Argument §1.D, infra.5 Second, it specified several device restrictions to deter, but not fully prevent, consumers
+Id. ¶103 (JA); see Argument §1.D, infra.5 Second, it specified several device restrictions to deter, but